discokalle/musicle/ideas.md

 ## Functionality

+- Add profile picture upload option for users (Firebase storage costs money, so wait with this for now)

 - Games/social features:
   - Music quiz that is generated based on the users preferences
   - Queue for in-person listening sessions with voting